 See elasticvue in action.

 You can view every node in your cluster in a table or grid view.

 You can manually create and manage your indices.
-This includes viewing index settings and stats or opening or closing the index.
+This includes viewing index settings and stats or opening and closing the index.

 Elasticvue provides a frontend for you to quickly add & remove aliases for you indices.